mosip/documentation/docs/biometric-sdk.md

 BioSDK server request/response may be tested using [BioSDK testing kit](https://github.com/mosip/biosdk-testing-kit.git).

 ## Configuration
-The following properties in [`application-default.properties`]() needs to be updated to integrate bioSDK library and service with MOSIP.
+The following properties in [`application-default.properties`]() needs to be updated to integrate BioSDK library and service with MOSIP.

 ```
 mosip.fingerprint.provider=io.mosip.kernel.bioapi.impl.BioApiImpl